semaphoreci/book-cicd-docker-kubernetes/chapters/08-tutorial-deployment.md

 ![Rollback block](./figures/05-sem-rollback-block.png){ width=95% }

-Run the workflow once more and make a canary release, but this time try rollback pipeline by clicking on its promote button:
+Run the workflow once more and make a canary release, but this time try rolling back by clicking on its promote button:

 ![Rollback Pipeline](./figures/05-sem-rollback-canary.png){ width=95% }

 And we’re back to normal, phew\!
 Now its time to check the job logs to see what went wrong and fix it before merging to master again.

 **But what if we discover a problem after we deploy a stable release?** Let’s imagine that a defect sneaked its way into production.
-It can happen, maybe there was some subtle bug that no one found out hours or days in.
-Or perhaps some error not picked up by the functional test.
+It can happen, maybe there was some subtle bug that no one found hours or days in.
+Or perhaps some error was not picked up by the functional test.
 Is it too late?
 Can we go back to the previous version?

-The answer is yes, we can go to the previous version, but a manual intervention is required.
+The answer is yes, we can go to the previous version, but manual intervention is required.
 Remember that we tagged each Docker image with a unique ID (the `SEMAPHORE_WORKFLOW_ID`)?
 We can re-promote the stable deployment pipeline from the last good version in Semaphore.
-If the Docker image is no longer in the registry, we can just regenerate it using the *Rerun* button in the top right corner.
+If the Docker image is no longer in the registry, we can regenerate it using the *Rerun* button in the top right corner.

 ### 4.8.5 Troubleshooting and Tips

-Even the best plans can fail; failure is certainly an option in the software development.
+Even the best plans can fail; a failure is certainly an option in software development.
 Maybe the canary is presented with some unexpected errors, perhaps it has performance problems, or we merged the wrong branch into master.
-The important thing is (1) learn something from them, and (2) know how to go back to solid ground.
+The important thing is (1) learn something from them and (2) know how to go back to solid ground.

 Kubectl can give us a lot of insights into what is happening.
 First, get an overall picture of the resources on the cluster.